zotonic/zotonic/doc/dev/releasenotes/rel_0.11.0.rst

 Timezone support was added to the core.
 All dates are now stored in UTC.
 Resources with old dates are converted when read, assuming the configured server timezone.
-You need to set the timezone in the ``priv/config`` file, for example:
+You need to set the timezone in the ``zotonic.config`` file, for example:

     {timezone, "Europe/Berlin"}